 8 Pulpy coat inhibits germination.
 Remove by soaking and rinsing in clean water for approximately 7 days.
 Discard water.

 9 At one time, we advised "Tails may inhibit germination.
 Remove them."
-The advice applied primarily to pulsatilla and clematis.
+The advice applied primarily to Anemones (Pulsatillas) and Clematis.
 Our most recent data indicates that leaving the tails on has no effect on germination.

 WHAT OUR TEMPERATURE DESIGNATIONS MEAN